The Public Health Act, 1994 requires building owners to assess and identify asbestos-containing material (ACM) within all buildings that are owned by:

 A safety professional, consultant or person who has asbestos knowledge, experience and training can do this assessment.

 The assessment includes the type of ACM (e.g., insulation, boiler and pipe insulation, ceiling stipple, ceiling or floor tile).
-Only materials or groups of materials that meet the definition of an “asbestos-containing material” (ACM) are listed in the Registry.
-Or, the material may be untested but deemed to be ACM (See regulation, 334(2)).
+Materials or groups of materials listed in the registry are comprised of ACM, as defined in Section 23-1 of The Occupational Health and Safety Regulations, 2020.
+The registry also lists untested materials that are deemed to be ACM under Section 23-5(2).

 This assessment also includes characteristic information such as: